The statistics in the classroom and on the baseball field are off the charts for Washington Township shortstop Nick Favatella.

 That's saying something, because Favatella has done a lot in his four years at Washington Township.

 He is ranked No. 1 in his senior class of 709.
-In baseball, he is The Inquirer's South Jersey Baseball Player of the Year.
+On the diamond, he is The Inquirer's South Jersey Baseball Player of the Year.

 On a young team, he provided leadership, along with plenty of offense and defense.
 Washington Township went 18-12, won the South Jersey Group 4 title, and finished as The Inquirer's No. 2-ranked team.